Hazards Around Your Home

 A number of unwanted medicines disposal options exist.
 Many of Indiana’s solid waste management districts offer ongoing or periodic collection events for residents.
 Contact your local solid waste district for information about programs in your community.
 If a collection program is not offered in your area, instead of flushing unwanted medications or washing them down a drain, you are encouraged to render the medicines unpalatable (crush pills and mix with coffee grounds, absorb liquid medicines in cat litter, etc.) and hide the medicines in your household trash.
 Sending these medicines to a landfill for disposal is a much better option than introducing them to our water system.

-Click here for more information from the Indiana Department of Environmental Management about the proper disposal of unwanted medicines.
+More information from the Indiana Department of Environmental Management about the proper disposal of unwanted medicines.

 Medical Sharps